ndurner/ndurner.github.io/_posts/2025-06-25-apple-intelligence-adapters.md

 The core base model continues to be around 3B in size, but V2 adds long-context attention mechanisms (RoPE, NoPE) and Vision Encoder(s) and adapter.
 (For the server-sider, a novel parallel Mixture-of-Experts architecture (PT-MoE) is used.)

 So in conclusion: no, Apple did not abandon adapters - quite the opposite, it seems.

+[Update 2025-07-02]
+Media report allege that [Apple is in talks with both OpenAI and Anthropic](https://www.bloomberg.com/news/articles/2025-06-30/apple-weighs-replacing-siri-s-ai-llms-with-anthropic-claude-or-openai-chatgpt) for the server part.
+Previously, it was [reported](https://www.bloomberg.com/news/articles/2025-06-30/apple-weighs-replacing-siri-s-ai-llms-with-anthropic-claude-or-openai-chatgpt) that Apple was considering buying Perplexity.